barbagroup/land-spill/available_code_review.md

     * Parallel version requires some third-party domain partitioning library.
       This may be annoying when packaging the software and shipping it as an end product.
     * No AMR, but support unstructured mesh.
-However, I think unstructured mesh is not suitable for automatical and batch simulation processes.
-Unstructured mesh usually requires users' manual pre-processing.
+However, unstructured meshes may not be suitable for automatic and batched simulation processes.
+Unstructured meshes usually require users' manual pre-processing.
     * No support for commonly-used file formats.
-They use their own format.
-And we'll have to read the manual to understand the format and develop some converters.
+They use their own format for I/O. So we will have to read the manual to understand the format and develop some converters.
     * Lack of documentation for detailed numerical schemes or models used.
-      However, the documentation is good for end-users who don't care about what are behind the software.
+      However, the documentation is useful for end-users who do not care about what is behind the software.
     * Doesn't seem to have outflow/open BC.

 ## DassFlow